hirenwadhiya/skill_test/readme.md

 - You can find the database schema in `assets/db.sql`.
 - The code assumes (in a few places) that the db is hosted on "localhost", with "root" user and no password.
 The db name is assumed to be "test".
 Feel free to change this to suit if required.
 - For simplicity, the API request is mocked in `api/new.php` with an array and a function.
-- You should be able to visit `webapp/new.php`in your browser and
+- You should be able to visit `web_app/new.php` in your browser and be able to register a new employee.
+- You should be able to visit `api/new.php` and have the page load register a new employee.